su-lt/ecommerce-redis-demo/readme.md

 ### POST method - http://localhost:3333/cart/:userId/add

--   Adds a specified quantity of a product to the user's cart if there is enough stock available.
+-   Adds a specified quantity of a product to the user's cart if there is enough stock available. use lua script for atomic operations update quantity of stock

 -   Parameters
     userId (string): The ID of the user.